WilmsJochen/docker-demo/README.md

 From this terminal we can execute all commands for the next exercises.

-##Instructions
+## Instructions
 ### Checkout Git repo
-To use our code on the virtual machine, we need to clone our git repo.
+To use our code on the virtual machine, we need to clone this git repo.

 1) Clone the git repo
  ```
  git clone https://github.com/WilmsJochen/ex1.git
  ```
-2) Change your directory to that repo
+2) Change your directory to the repo
  ```
  cd ex1
  ```
-3) Have a look on all the folders and files in that directory.
+3) Have a look on all the folders and files.
- Verify all the directories and files corresponds to the git repo.
+ Verify all the directories and files corresponds to this git repo.
   ```
  ls
   ```

 ### Build your first docker image
 In this step we are going to build a docker image and push it to a docker repo.
 For the next exercise it would be better to first build a server.
-If you have time left, you can always come back to here to build the job code.
+If you have time left, you can always come back to this step and build the job code.

 1) Choose a programming language you are the most familiar with.
  ```
  cd Go/Server
  ```

-2) Modify the code:
+2) Modify the code as you would like it:
    - Modify the message that the server will return to a personal message.
 This is the moment to send a love letter to a colleague :wink.
-   - Change the path of the server to your name. (`/YOUR_NAME`)
+   - Change the path of the server to your name.
+This path is necessary later on. (`/YOUR_NAME`)
  ```
  nano main.py
  nano main.go